Trump voters in Kentucky stand by his Charlottesvillle remarks

 Trump won Bourbon County where Paris -- a town with a population of under 10,000 is located -- by an overwhelming majority last year.
 And while residents said they are concerned about racism in the United States, they don't think Trump is responsible for any of the divisiveness.

-"Some of my best friends I've got are black people," said Jerome Harvey, the owner of Jerome's Barber Shop.
+"Some of my best friends I've got are black people," said Jerome Harney, the owner of Jerome's Barber Shop.
 "I served on the city council, and it's the black people who elected me."

-Harvey, 85, is an institution in this town.
+Harney, 85, is an institution in this town.
 He owns a barber shop in town, where he started working with his father 64 years ago after returning from serving in the Korean War.
 Since then, he's worn a tie to work every day -- his father told him barbers need to be the best-dressed men in town.

-Although Harvey is a registered Democrat, he hasn't voted for a Democratic presidential candidate since Jimmy Carter.
+Although Harney is a registered Democrat, he hasn't voted for a Democratic presidential candidate since Jimmy Carter.

 Poverty breeding 'a lot of trouble'

-And like the dozens of other residents CNN spoke with, Harvey supports Trump but denounces white nationalism.
-"Those white people who put swastikas on their arms marching, the 'Ku Kluckers,' are making the white man look bad," Harvey said.
+And like the dozens of other residents CNN spoke with, Harney supports Trump but denounces white nationalism.
+"Those white people who put swastikas on their arms marching, the 'Ku Kluckers,' are making the white man look bad," Harney said.

 He said poverty is breeding "a lot of trouble."

-"If they put people back to work, that alone will solve a lot of problems," Harvey said.
+"If they put people back to work, that alone will solve a lot of problems," Harney said.

 Kimberly Howard has a different concern.
 She's worried about the level of white supremacy in the country and the possibility of a race war.